vimc/montagu-task-queue/README.md

 ## Development

-Run the message queue dependency in docker with `scripts/run-dev-mq.sh`
+Run dependencies (a local RabbitMQ message queue in docker) with `scripts/run-dependencies.sh`

-Run the task queue with `scripts/run-task-queue.sh`
+Run a worker with `scripts/run-dev-worker.sh`

 ## Testing